sylvainroussy/NeoBlogs/checkYourCrawler/README.md

 Somebody says "The real coder doesn't test.
 Only the ones who fear are testing".
 So, I was frightened then.

-During the development of the Fetch-Server, when almost parameters were managed and basic commands implemented, I ask myself about how to be sure of the crawler behaviour.
+During the development of the Fetch-Server, when almost parameters were managed and basic commands implemented, I ask myself about how to be sure of the crawler behavior.

 How to be sure that my parameters are rightly interpreted by my crawler?
 Unit testing?
 Sure, but Web pages are volatiles and it's difficult to obtain a predictable result on the long term.
 Futhermore, I want to inspect the traversals done by the crawler before connecting the server with the Ixxo Indexer for avoid data pollution.